RishbubS6/Goat-Group/hacks/background.md

             if (this.score > this.highScore) {
               this.highScore = this.score;
               try { localStorage.setItem(this.highScoreKey, String(this.highScore)); } catch (e) { /* ignore storage errors */ }
-              // visual indicator for new high
+              // update HUD and visual indicator for new high if (this.hudHigh) this.hudHigh.textContent = String(this.highScore);
               this.pulseHigh();
             }
           }